Rafit77/JIMU-control/docs/protocol.md

 > Note: UBTECH has not published an official public spec for JIMU BLE.
 The following is a working hypothesis to guide implementation and reverse-engineering.
 All packet formats and UUIDs must be verified against real hardware.
 > inspiration: https://github.com/msantang78/node-jimu/blob/master/PROTOCOL.md

-## Quick status (what’s known vs missing)
+## Quick status (what's known vs missing)
 - Framing/acks: `FB BF <len> ... checksum ED`, ack pattern `fb bf 06 <cmd> 00 <chk> ed`; error pattern `fb bf 06 <cmd> 01 <id> 01` with follow-up 0x05 error report.
 - Working commands: init (0x36, 0x01, 0x08), enable (0x71), battery (0x27), ping (0x03), servo set/read (0x07/0x09/0x0B), motor (0x90 single/dual), sensor read (0x7E), ID changes (0x74/0x0C), eye LEDs (0x78/0x79), error query (0x05).
-- Timing: reliable writes at ~25–50 ms spacing; 10 ms/5 ms produced drops.
+- Timing: reliable writes at ~25-50 ms spacing; 10 ms/5 ms produced drops.
 Notifications typically ~60 ms apart with jitter to ~1.3 s.
+- **Critical constraint (no overlap):** only one command may be in flight at a time.
+After sending a command that expects a response (e.g. `0x08`, `0x27`, `0x0B`, `0x7E`), do not send any other command until the corresponding response arrives (or a timeout is hit).
+Overlapping commands can cause missing responses and repeated timeouts.
 - BLE layout: custom service starting with `49535343`; characteristic order not locked (notify/write selection heuristics in code).
 Needs on-device UUID confirmation.
 - Missing/needs check: service/characteristic UUIDs and order; meaning of 0x72, 0x2b, 0x2c, 0x3b, 0x91, 0x92; speaker control path; sensor value scales/units; eye segment masks; MTU limits; multi-frame notification splitting rules.
-- Redundant/raw sections below are kept for now—tagged “(review/remove?)” where they look like unprocessed captures or duplicated notes.
+- Redundant/raw sections below are kept for now-tagged "(review/remove?)" where they look like unprocessed captures or duplicated notes.

 ## Plan to confirm protocol
 - Use a BLE sniffer (nRF Sniffer or similar) or the nRF Connect app to inspect services/characteristics after pairing with the official JIMU app. => not working, and can't work.
 BT transmision is ENCRYPTED!